 When I found out about mountain bike chainguides, it was a revelation.
-Before I fitted one on my old Scott Genius, riding bumpy trails, frustratingly made my chain come off on pretty much every run.
+Before I fitted one on my old Scott Genius, riding the terrain around Morzine, where I live, frustratingly made my chain come off on pretty much every run.
 I knew I needed to make some modifications, so I did some research and decided that going to a 1 x 11 drivetrain and fitting a mountain bike chainguide.

 Benefits of Mountain Bike Chainguides

 The thinking behind these modifications, was to make my bike as simple as possible.
 Going to one chain ring meant that I could fit a mountain bike chain guide.
 This would stop the chain jumping off when the trails got bumpy.
 This is especially important, as I was running with an Absolute Black oval chainring, which are great, but they are susceptible to dropping the chain.
 This is because the chain tension changes constantly due to the shape.
 Getting rid of the front gear shifter also tidied up the handlebars.

 One of the main benefits of mountain bike chainguides, is that some come with a bash guard.
 This protects your chainring from impacts.

 Why do you keep dropping your chain?

 If you are dropping your chain regularly, check your limit screws on the derailleur.
 If they set incorrectly, your chain can overshoot and drop off your gears.

 Suspension travel actually plays a big part of your chain tension too.
 Bikes with more rear suspension will experience quite a lot of chain growth under compression.
 When coupled with rough terrain, it is necessary to have a secure drivetrain to make sure your chain doesn’t drop off.

 The range of your cassette also has an effect on chain tension.
 11 speed cassettes can have a range of 10 to 24 or 11 to 42T (or higher) can make the chain very floppy on the smallest gear.
 Again, with rough terrain, this could cause you to drop your chain at the worst time.